Affordable, compassionate care that pays it forward

 |Package of 5 + 1 FREE||$200 (~$33 ea)||$250 ($42 ea)||$300 ($50 ea)|

 Routine nail trim & anal gland expression are performed by our veterinary assistants/technicians.
 This service is available only to current clients who have been seen at our site by a vet within the previous year, and who are up-to-date on Rabies vaccines.
 Nail trim and expression fees are based on difficulty to complete the procedure.
 We offer punch cards for both nail trims and expressions – your 11th one is free!

 - Anal Gland Expression – $25 to $30

 Meet our Veterinarians

-The veterinarians at Humane Society of Huron Valley do it all, and with a lot of heart!
-They provide care for over 12,000 animals a year, both beloved family pets and homeless animals throughout Washtenaw County.
-These compassionate, diversely-skilled, and experienced licensed veterinarians choose to dedicate their time to helping animals in need through their profession.
+The veterinarians at Humane Society of Huron Valley do it all, with amazing skills and giant hearts.
+They provide care for over 12,000 animals a year, including both beloved family pets and homeless animals throughout Washtenaw County.

 News & Resources